UNITED STATES EMBASSY THE HAGUE, THE NETHERLANDS

 We strongly recommend that U.S. citizens traveling to or residing in the Netherlands enroll in the Department of State’s Smart Traveler Enrollment Program (STEP).
-STEP enrollment gives you the latest security updates, and makes it easier for the embassy or nearest consulate to contact you in an emergency.
+Enrollment gives you the latest security updates, and makes it easier for the embassy or nearest consulate to contact you in an emergency.
 If you don’t have internet access, enroll directly with the nearest U.S. embassy or consulate.

 The U.S. Consulate General in Amsterdam is located at Museumplein 19, 1071 DJ, Amsterdam and is open from 8 AM to 4:30 PM (Monday-Friday).
 If you are a U.S. citizen in need of urgent assistance, the emergency number for the Consulate is (31) (0)70-310 2209.

 For more on the State Department's Smart Traveler Enrollment Program or to unsubscribe or change your registration, visit this link: https://step.state.gov/step/